42Kmi/LagDrop/LagDrop 3.0.0 beta/readme_beta.txt

 Currently works on DD-WRT (tested on DD-WRT v24-sp2 (02/04/15) std and DD-WRT v3.0-r36247 std (06/29/18)) and OpenWRT (tested on OpenWrt 18.06.1 r7258-5eb055306f).

-!!! ---Please ensure that openssl is installed on your system.
+!!! ---Please ensure that openssl, curl, and libcurl are installed on your system.
 For OpenWRT, filter for "openssl-util" on the Software page.
-Install openssl-util --- !!!
+Same for "curl" and "libcurl".
+Install openssl-util, curl, and libcurl--- !!!

 Place lagdrop.sh and killall.sh in your directory of choice. chmod both to 777
 ==============================